 The Center for Methodist Studies at Bridwell Library was established in 1984 to encourage research, study, and reflection upon the Methodist movement, including the sources that influenced its origin, the forces that shaped its development, and the features that determine its character and influence.
 To foster these goals, the Center sponsors and supports a variety of programs, publications, and exhibitions.

-The Albert Cook Outler Papers exhibition opens on February 2, 2015 in The Elizabeth Perkins Prothro Galleries.
+The Albert Cook Outler Papers exhibition is on view in The Elizabeth Perkins Prothro Galleries through May 1, 2015.
 Dr. Outler (1908–1989, left) was a world-renowned theologian and Wesley scholar who served on the faculty of Perkins School of Theology (1951–1979; professor emeritus 1979–1989).

 Opportunities for Study